jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Like all powers, Genius is only active while face-up.
 Some cards with Genius call this out specifically in their text while others don't but it is true in either case.

+# Golden Rules
+Whenever a card contradicts a rule in this Rulebook, the card is correct.
+And if one effect says you can do something, and another says you can't do something, "can't" beats "can".

 # Good
 Classification of a card's affiliation on the scale of [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil).
 Used for some game formats or card abilities/effects.